ABHISHEKgauti25/ChatPDF_RAG_Gemini/README.md

 ## Overview

-ChatPDF leverages advanced machine-learning techniques to provide an intuitive interface for querying PDF documents.
-The system combines the power of language models with retrieval mechanisms to generate accurate and contextually relevant responses based on the content of the PDFs.
+ReviewRush leverages advanced machine-learning techniques to provide an intuitive interface for querying PDF documents.
+The system combines the power of language models with retrieval mechanisms to generate accurate and contextually relevant responses based on the content of the PDFs(papers).
 ![Architecture](https://github.com/ABHISHEKgauti25/ChatPDF_RAG_Gemini/assets/109408129/231656ce-866d-4d88-8507-03a3d9dc68b0)